Trying to uproot an embedded competitor is always worth a shot.

 Start by learning as much about your competitors as you know about your own products and/or services.
 At any point in the sales journey, you’ll need to make comparisons, and your best tool is ingrained knowledge.

-From there, use one of these approaches to beat competitors.
+From there, use one of these approaches to help you beat competitors.

 Beat embedded competitors with social media